 2. Roast

-I always order the boiled eggs with marmite soldiers and an extra side of toast with butter.
-Regardless of the fact it’s such a simple dish, Roast does this incredibly well and their sourdough toast is second to none in the city.
-But if you’re hankering after something slightly more sophisticated they also serve blueberry pancakes, a full Borough breakfast, and Miner’s Benedict made with black pudding.
+I always order the boiled eggs with Marmite soldiers and an extra side of toast with butter.
+Regardless of the fact that it’s such a simple dish, Roast does this incredibly well, and their sourdough toast is second to none in the city.
+But if you’re hankering after something slightly more sophisticated, they also serve blueberry pancakes, a full Borough breakfast, and Miner’s Benedict made with black pudding.

 Address: The Floral Hall, Stoney Street, London SE1 1TL